massimocaprinali/cloud-foundry-public/ibmcf-offerings.md

 # IBM Cloud Foundry offerings
 {: #ibmcf-offerings}

-IBM offers the Cloud Foundry PaaS in several hosting models, allowiung you to customize your PaaS experience and balance a range of considerations, including price, deployment speed, and security.
+IBM offers the Cloud Foundry PaaS in several hosting models, allowing you to customize your PaaS experience and balance a range of considerations, including price, deployment speed, and security.

 ## Public